mukkino/itch-batch-downloader/README.md

 - enough storage for your games
 - itch.io login cookies in a Netscape cookies.txt format (see below)
 - an operating system which is supported by Python 3.
-Note that this script has been tested only on Microsoft Windows
+Note that this script has been tested only on Microsoft Windows 10 and 11

 ## Usage